solemnwarning/ipxwrapper/readme.dev.txt

 The test suite requires a Linux system and a Windows system, connected by two Ethernet networks with fixed IPv4 addresses on each.
 You must run `make tools` before attempting to run the test suite.

+Running the DirectPlay tests requires an additional two Windows systems, these have the same requirements as the first, except they only need network adapters on the first network.

 The Linux system:

   * Must have the following Perl modules installed: